-New $140 million Justice Center Designed by RSC Architects Opens on Historic Site in Hackensack, New Jersey
+New $140 Million Justice Center Designed by RSC Architects Opens on Historic Site in Hackensack, New Jersey

-RSC is now beginning design work on the renovation of the vacated portions of the historic Bergen County Courthouse.
+RSC is now beginning the design work on the renovation of the vacated portions of the historic Bergen County Courthouse.